vignesh69420/mcp-server-kubernetes/README.md

 - [x] Delete a pod
 - [x] Describe a pod
 - [x] List all namespaces
-- [x] Get logs from a pod for debugging (supports pods, deployments, jobs, and label selectors)
+- [x] Get logs from a pod for debugging (supports pods deployments jobs and label selectors)
 - [x] Support Helm v3 for installing charts
   - Install charts with custom values
   - Uninstall releases